Romanian Constitutional Bar: Appeal in the interest of law

 Since then, the practice of law by the "lawyers" of the Constitutional Bar has been a crime, without any doubt in this regard.
 This was confirmed by the Constitutional Court of Romania on 17 September 2019, citing, inter alia, the rejection as inadmissible of application 24.057/03 to the European Court of Human Rights.

 The Constitutional Court has stipulated again on 19 January 2021, decision no. 30, that bars alternative to the real UNBR are not allowed.
+Confirmed again in 2024.

 www.bota.ro

 The web domain www.bota.ro was deleted as a result of the Decision 2384/2019 of October 17, 2019 of the Bucharest Tribunal.

 Trademark

 The UNBR trademark registered by the Constitutional Bar was definitively annulled by the decision of the HCCJ.
 The deregistration or cancellation of the trademark is also confirmed by the Register of Trademarks kept by the Romanian State Office for Inventions and Trademarks (OSIM).
 UNBR Bota, led by Constantin Bălăcescu, filed an annulment appeal with the HCCJ, requesting, among other things, the recusal of the entire court (i.e. judicial panel).
 The annulment appeal is an extraordinary remedy and can only be exercised for a limited number of reasons specifically provided by law.
 On 3 May 2022, the annulment appeal was definitively rejected for failing to pay the required court fees (stamp duty).

+The Constitutional Court rejected the objection of unconstitutionality invoked by Bălăcescu and Bota regarding the UNBR Bota trademark; the European Court of Justice will not be consulted in this case.